How to Install OpenClaw on a Psychz cVirtual VPS

 Step 7: Install OpenClaw

-There are two common ways to install OpenClaw on a VPS: the standard installer script or the Docker-based install.
-For an always-on VPS deployment, Docker is often preferred because it keeps the Gateway easier to manage, replace, and update.
+There are two common ways to install OpenClaw on a VPS: the standard installer script or the Docker-based installation path.
+For an always-on VPS deployment, Docker is often preferred because it is easier to manage, replace, and update.

 Option A: Docker-Based Install